Nina Etkin

-Nina Lilian Etkin (June 13, 1948 – January 26, 2009) was an anthropologist and biologist.
+Nina Lilian Etkin (June 13, 1948 – January 26, 2009) was an American anthropologist and biologist.
 Etkin was noted for her work in medical anthropology, ethnobiology, and ethnopharmacology.
 She studied the relation between food and health for over thirty years.
 Her work involved complementary and alternative medicines for prevention and treatment in Hawai‘i; the use of ethnomedicines in Indonesia; and health issues in Nigeria.
 She won numerous grants and awards from national and international agencies and published several books as well as over 80 professional articles in peer reviewed journals.

 Education and academic career

-Etkin earned her undergraduate degree in zoology from Indiana University in 1970 and her MA and PhD in Anthropology in 1972 and 1975 from Washington University in St. Louis, Missouri.
+Etkin earned her undergraduate degree in zoology from Indiana University Bloomington in 1970 and her Masters of Arts and PhD in Anthropology in 1972 and 1975 from Washington University in St. Louis, Missouri, both United States.